 With all this complexity and attention to detail, medical billing and coding are challenging careers, and they also pay well.
 In fact, according to the U.S. Bureau of Labor Statistics:

-- Employment of health information technicians is projected to grow 13% between 2016 and 2026, which is faster than the average for all occupations
+- Employment of health information technicians is projected to grow 11% between 2018 and 2028, which is much faster than the average for all occupations

 - As the population ages, the demand for health services will increase